Keto Tuna Cakes

 • LadyDi#1

-LadyDi#1 a year ago
+LadyDi#1 2 years ago

 Excellent tuna cakes!
 I baked mine at 400 degrees for 15-20 minutes.
 I doubled the recipe and had 6 cakes.
 I also added 1 tbls garlic, 1/2 cup Parmesan, almond flour 2 tbls, and 1 tbls Bay seasoning.
 I found another recipe for sauce which included sliced dill pickles to taste, 1/4 cup mayonnaise, and 2 tbls ketchup without sugar.
 I will definitely make these again!!
 Thank you for recipe.